dev-xiligroup/xili-language-plugin/xili-language/readme.txt

 = xili-language and shortcode =

-Shortcode to add a link to other language inside content of a post like `[linkpost lang="fr_FR"]` is available in a [library](http://dev.xiligroup.com/?p=1111) in complement to xili-language.
+SHORTCODE to add a link to other language inside content of a post like:

+`[linked-post-in lang="fr_fr"]Voir cet article[/linked-post-in]`

+by default use context 'linktitle' for translation 'A similar post in %s' text of link title attribut.

+SHORTCODE to display only content if current language:

+`[xili-show-if lang=fr_FR ]contenu de la page boutique multilingue[/xili-show-if]`

+param lang can be ISO or slug.

+SHORTCODE to insert translated msgid content according current language

+Easy to insert .mo item in your current content.
+`[xili18n msgid='yes']`
+domain by default is here theme textdomain
+`[xili18n msgid='yes' ctxt='front' textdomain='default']`
+above it is the WP core textdomain

+SHORTCODE to insert URL of flag set with a language:
+`[xili-flag lang='fr_FR']` returns url of french flag

 = xili-language and template tags =